JasonBallantyne/JasonBallantyne.github.io/_posts/2021-01-02-personal-website.md

 ---

-### Healthy Body, Healthy Mind Read Me:

-1."Links to both your own pages and external webpages." - (Internal) On the homepage, 5 clickable links to internal text pages in the middle.
+1. "Links to both your own pages and external webpages." - (Internal) On the homepage, 5 clickable links to internal text pages in the middle.
 At the top right, a clickable home, gallery, facebook and about page.(External) - A facebook page link at the top right of every page.
 QR Code link on nutrition.html page.
 Embed youtube video on motivation.html page.

 2. "A navigation bar" - Navigation bar at the top right of every page.
 5 Clickable links in middle of homepage.